Can large language models reason about medical questions?: Introduction

 \section{Introduction}

-Self-supervised pre-training promises to leverage the vast quantity of raw data (e.g., text, images, audio) to learn general-purpose models that can then be applied to a myriad of downstream problems.
-Language representations have transformed the field of natural language processing, from simple word vectors \citep{Mikolov2013-gj,Pennington2014-im} to deep contextualized representations \citep{Peters2018-hm, Vaswani2017-st, Devlin2018-qr, Radford2018-kq}, language models are now ubiquitous in natural language processing, notably, thanks to the Transformer architecture \citep{Vaswani2017-st} and its high compatibility with massively parallel computation hardware.
+Self-supervised pre-training promises to turn vast quantity of raw data (e.g., text, images, audio) into general-purpose models.
+Language representations have transformed the field of natural language processing, from simple word vectors \citep{Mikolov2013-gj,Pennington2014-im} to deep contextualized representations \citep{Peters2018-hm, Vaswani2017-st, Devlin2018-qr, Radford2018-kq}, language models are now ubiquitous in natural language processing, notably, thanks to the Transformer architecture \citep{Vaswani2017-st} and its compatibility with massively parallel computation hardware.

 \paragraph{Large Language Models (LLMs)} In recent years, tremendous resources have been allocated to scale Transformer-based language models \citep{Brown2020-ad, Rae2021-oy, Chowdhery2022-pr, Thoppilan2022-tm, Hoffmann2022-qq, Smith2022-jc, Zhang2022-zr, Lieber2021-gw, Fedus2021-ci, Laurencon2022-rx} to using hundreds of billions of parameters and to training on gigabytes of text.
-This so far translated sustain gains~\citep{Kaplan2020-hw}, enabled new ways to interact with language models and made many of the past benchmarks obsolete; which triggered a community-wide effort to design a sufficiently difficult benchmarks (e.g., BIG-bench; \cite{Srivastava2022-jl}). \textit{Pre-train, prompt and predict}~\citep{Liu2021-zx} is an emerging paradigm for applying LLMs to new problems, without fine-tuning the weights on the task.
+This so far translated in sustained gains~\citep{Kaplan2020-hw} and enabled new ways to interact with language models.
+This progress made many of the past benchmarks obsolete and sparked a general interest for designing difficult enough benchmarks (e.g., BIG-bench; \cite{Srivastava2022-jl}). \textit{Pre-train, prompt and predict}~\citep{Liu2021-zx} is an emerging paradigm for applying LLMs to new problems, without fine-tuning the weights on the task.
 Prompt-based learning consists in augmenting the problem with instructions such that the model's completion of the prompt will correspond to a solution.
 This allows for LLMs to learn from a few examples (coined \textit{shots}) which are simply incorporated into the prompts~\citep{Brown2020-ad}.

 \paragraph{Chain-of-Thought prompting} Initially, scaling language models up appeared to benefit more knowledge-intensive tasks than the reasoning-heavy ones \citep{Rae2021-oy}.
 Nevertheless, \cite{Wei2022-tw} demonstrated that LLMs could be applied to \textit{System 2} problems by prompting the model to generate step-by-step solutions, coined ``\textit{Chain-of-Thought}'' (CoT).
 CoT prompting led to substantial improvements on many reasoning-intensive tasks~\citep{Wei2022-tw, Zhou2022-cd, Drozdov2022-mw, Nye2021-xv}, allowing to bridge the gap with human-level performances for most of the hard BIG-bench tasks~\citep{Suzgun2022-or}.
 As an alternative to writing reference step-by-step solutions, \textit{zero-shot CoT}~\citep{Kojima2022-wg} allows generating CoTs using single and domain-agnostic cue: ``\PromptOne'' (see example in Figure \ref{fig:cot-prompting-text}).
 The CoTs that result from that prompt not only appear to expose valid reasoning but also translate into superior zero-shot performances (see example in Figure \ref{fig:cot-prompting-text}).